Orbitale/Compotes/README.md

 ![App screenshot](docs/capture1.png)

-### Roadmap

-Since the entire app is being rewritten, lots of stuff have to be re-implemented.

-> The "☑️" mark means the feature is implemented, while the "⬜️" mark means the feature is waiting for implementation.

-- Core features:
-  - ☑️ Create the Tauri app
-  - ☑️ Create the Svelte frontend with it
-  - ☑️ List operations
-    - ☑️ Allow sorting operations by some fields
-    - ☑️ Allow filtering operations
-    - ☑️ Allow saving current filter to be reused in graphs
-    - ⬜️ Allow ignoring an operation in graphs calculations
-  - ☑️ Tags CRUD
-  - ☑️ Tag rules CRUD
-  - ☑️ Bank accounts CRUD
-    - ☑️ Edit bank account details
-  - ☑️ Import operations from CSV file
-  - ☑️ Add tags to operations directly from the list
-  - ☑️ Sync operations for triage
-  - ☑️ Sync operations tags with tag rules
-  - ⬜️ Add the graphs that are at the core of this app 😅
-    - ⬜️ Allow using saved filters for graphs
-    - ⬜️ Allow creating and saving custom graphs
-- Additional features that might be cool:
-  - ⬜️ Allow customizing graphs
-  - ⬜️ Config panel to allow customizing database, export/import whole database
-  - ⬜️ User account system for multi-user usage
-  - ⬜️ Encrypt entire database with a password/passphrase for safety
-  - ⬜️ Store filters to the database instead of `localStorage`
-- Some things are quite buggy and the app needs improvements too:
-  - ☑️ Check why we have to use `location.reload()` because svelte stores don't update the paginated tables
-  - ⬜️ Use a `select2` or similar for tags selection

 ## Install

-The project is not even in beta for now, but you might find latest nightly builds on the [Actions](https://github.com/Orbitale/Compotes/actions) page, if you check out the latest successful action marked by a "☑️" mark (if there is one at least).
+The project is not even in beta for now.

+You can still find latest nightly builds on the [Actions](https://github.com/Orbitale/Compotes/actions) page, if you check out the latest successful action marked by a "☑️" mark (if there is one at least).

+The latest builds can also be found on [nightly.link](https://nightly.link/Orbitale/Compotes/workflows/main.yaml/rewrite)

 ## Project setup